OpenPrinting/cups-snap/README.md

 snap connect printing-stack-snap:home
 ```

-The snap's CUPS runs on port 10631.
+If there is already a CUPS instance running on your system, The snap's CUPS will run on port 10631.

 To use use the snap's command line utilities acting on the snap's CUPS, preceed the commands with `printing-stack-snap.`:
 ```